hwpplayer1/terapistonia/freedom.md

 Free Software or Open Source(in this context i point to Expat/MIT and BSD style licenses) licenses works if someone or a team or a community protects it. **DO NOT** walk alone.
 What i offer is again collective consciousness.

 A person is a person for another person.
-This is the spirit.
+That is the spirit.